Āyurvedic Practitioner, Holistic Birth Doula, and Postpartum Care Provider

-While on a journey to India in 2012, Madeline first heard of the wisdom of Āyurveda.
-As a student of yoga, this complimentary science seemed familiar as it seamlessly systemized and explained the elemental understanding of the world she was getting to know.
-After finishing her training as a Hatha yoga teacher and receiving her RYT-200 hour certification from Aarsha Yoga Vidya Peetham in Mcleodganj, Himachal Pradesh, India, Madeline knew that Vedic studies, and Āyurveda in particular, were a necessary undertaking for her lifestyle and future work.
+While on a journey to India in 2012, I first encountered the wisdom of Āyurveda.
+As a student of yoga, this complimentary science seemed familiar as it seamlessly organized and explained the elemental understanding of the world I was getting to know.
+After finishing my training as a Hatha yoga teacher and receiving a RYT-200 hour certification from Aarsha Yoga Vidya Peetham in Mcleodganj, Himachal Pradesh, India, I knew that Vedic studies, and Āyurveda in particular, were a necessary undertaking for my lifestyle and future work.